October 12, 2023

 The thing is, submeters last a solid 10 years.
 That means you’re making money for at least 9+ years.
 That’s roughly a decade of long-term ROI from one upfront investment.

-A one-time submeter installation and some minor ongoing maintenance has a transformative effect on a multifamily property.
+A one-time submeter installation and some minor ongoing maintenance can have a transformative effect on a multifamily property, allowing for greater cost recovery and tenant satisfaction.
 That’s why more property owners and managers are turning to utility submetering.